neuvimat/newsync/src/README.md

 For the BE part, have a look at the file located at `src/be/vue.js`.

 ## Running the app
+**Breaking news:** with the most recent update to this repository, it is now experimentally possible to access the Vue application directly under `/vue` on the BE part without a need for dedicated serving server for Vue!
+However, results may vary as it was not properly tested yet.

-First produce the server (backend) side application code with this command:
+First compile/transpile the application code with this command:

 ```
-npm run buildBe
+npm run build
 ```

 Then you can run the backend part of the application with this command: